Corionis/ELS/artifacts/document/ideas.md

 Various features and nuances of VolMonger.

- * Both lower- and upper-case -p/-P or -s/-S options may be used to bend multiple publishers to one subscriber, and vice-versa.
+ * Both lower- and upper-case -p/-P or -s/-S options may be used to send multiple publishers to one subscriber, and vice-versa.
    Example: A normal publisher with hard drives and a separate shuttle drive as publishers.

- *

 ## Organization
  * A publisher is the provider of the data.